dBrowser/dbrowser/README.md

 >

-DBrowserX Browser
+dBrowser
 ======
 [![Backers on Open Collective](https://opencollective.com/beaker/backers/badge.svg)](#backers) [![Sponsors on Open Collective](https://opencollective.com/beaker/sponsors/badge.svg)](#sponsors)

 ![logo.png](build/icons/256x256.png)

-DBrowserX is an experimental peer-to-peer Web browser.
+dBrowser is an experimental peer-to-peer Web browser.
 It adds new APIs for building hostless applications while remaining compatible with the rest of the Web.
 [Visit the website.](https://beakerbrowser.com/)

 Please feel free to open usability issues.
 Join us at #beakerbrowser on Freenode.